SmithBradleyC/jsPsych_Online_Experiments/README.md

 >    - *summarized_data.csv*: this is a .csv with data summarized to a percent correct for each participant (and with extracted survey data)
 >  - *forms*: this is where I store the HTML code for the consent and debriefing forms
 >    - *consent.html*: the code for the consent form.
 It is called by the index.html file
->    - *no_consent_deb.html*: this is the debreifing form for those who decline to participate in the experiment.
+>    - *no_consent_deb.html*: this is the debriefing form for those who decline to participate in the experiment.
 It is called by the index.html file
 >  - *img*: this is where I expect images that are important to the experiment would be saved
 >    - *UM_Logo.png*: this is the University of Manitoba Logo.
-It is called by the consent and debreifing forms
+It is called by the consent and debriefing forms
 >  - *index.html*: this is the main part of the experiment.
 It will be explained in greater detail
 >  - *jspsych-6-2*: this is the jsPsych Library
 >    - *css*: the folder containing the default jspsych .css file